talon-one/talon_one.py/docs/IntegrationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_customer_inventory**
-> CustomerInventory get_customer_inventory(integration_id, profile=profile, referrals=referrals)
+> CustomerInventory get_customer_inventory(integration_id, profile=profile, referrals=referrals, coupons=coupons)

 Get an inventory of all data associated with a specific customer profile.

 Get information regarding entities referencing this customer profile's integrationId.
-Currently we support customer profile information and referral codes.
-In the future, this will be expanded with coupon codes and loyalty points.
+Currently we support customer profile information, referral codes and reserved coupons.
+In the future, this will be expanded with loyalty points.

 ### Example